a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/on-a-new-list.md

 ---
 layout: page
-title: "On A New List Of Categories"
+title: ""
 ---

+## On A New List Of Categories
 ### by Charles Sanders Peirce

 written: 1867